 Fundamental or Technical Analysis?

-Using both fundamental and technical analysis makes sense.
+Using both fundamental and technical analysis makes some sense.
 Both provide information that adds insight to investment analysis.
-I don’t believe technical analysis alone can provide the information needed to make investing decisions.
+However, I don’t believe technical analysis alone can provide the information needed to make investing decisions.

 Remember, you don’t have to invest in an asset until the odds are heavily in your favor.
 Because of the difference between fundamental and technical analysis, using both can increase your probability of making wise investment decisions.